Reewr/promise-phantom/docs/webpage.md

 similar to how evaluate does.
 It can return values and can therefore be used for handlers such as `onConfirm` or `onPrompt`

+**Note**: The function argument does **not** support ES6 and should therefore not use any ES6 syntax, including arrow functions.
+This is due to it being stringified and sent to PhantomJS which evaluates it and PhantomJS only supports ES5.
+This will be an error in v4

 **Kind**: instance method of <code>[Page](#Page)</code>

 | Param | Type | Description |